-Trenton, Maine, is the last town you will drive through on Route 3 before crossing onto Mount Desert Island.
-There is a large general store, ample camping facilities, an Airport and car rental services.
-If you choose, there are also several locations available (during season) at which you may purchase the famous Maine Lobster and steamer clams for a succulent feast before entering the park.
+Trenton, Maine, has an approximate population of 1,481 (per year 2010 census) and covers 12,529 acres (28.39 sq miles).
+It is the last town you will drive through on Route 3 just before crossing onto Mount Desert Island.
+There is a large general store, ample camping facilities, an airport and car rental services.
+If you choose, there are also several locations (during season) at which you may purchase the Maine Lobster and steamer clams for a succulent feast before entering the park.
 Most places have indoor and outdoor eating areas.
-My family would make their selections, have them cooked, and drive the short distance to the Acadia National Park picnic area on the small Thompson Island, between the mainland and Mount Desert Island, right across from the Park Information Center.
+My family would make their selections, have them cooked, and drive the short distance to the Acadia National Park picnic area on the small Thompson Island, between the mainland and Mount Desert Island.
+This is a nice quiet place with a large field for family gatherings and play.

 For those wishing to park and leave the driving on the island to someone else, free transportation is provided via Island Explorer Shuttle Buses - clean propane-powered vehicles supported by the National Park Service, area towns, the US DOT, Maine DOT, local businesses, and Friends of Acadia.
 There are 7 bus routes linking inns, hotels, campgrounds and destinations within Acadia National Park and elsewhere on the island.
 You may park your vehicle and board one of the buses at the Trenton Marketplace IGA on Route 3 in Trenton.

-Trenton, Maine, has an approximate population of 1,481 (per the year 2010 census) and covers 12,529 acres.
-Most of the businesses are along Route 3 and tap into the local tourism traffic somehow.
+Most of the businesses along Route 3 tap into the local tourism traffic in some way and so, are seasonal by nature.
 A fairly large construction project has begun on a new Acadia National Park Visitor Center on the western side of Route 3 in Trenton that will include not only Park information, but have personnel from the various Chambers of Commerce to answer questions and promote each of their Chamber member's interests as well.
+Once this large project is finished, the National Park Service hopes that more people will choose to leave their vehicles here and take advantage of the free Island Explorer Shuttle Service that will be available from this location.

 © 2001 - 2014 Greg A. Hartford, AcadiaMagic.com